-Choosing a family lawyer is one of the most important decisions that you can make.
+Choosing how you’re going to make your way through a tough family transition is one of the most important decisions that you can make.
 Our clients have sought out our San Francisco family law practice in some of the most trying times in their lives.
-They are facing separation from a spouse or partner, divorce, conflicts over child custody, seeking or defending against domestic violence restraining orders, and dealing with the issues of child or spousal support.
+They are facing separation from a spouse or partner, divorce, conflicts over child custody and dealing with the issues of child or spousal support.
+Others are on the verge of getting married and have fear about how to talk with their spouse-to-be about money, children and death.

 Second only to the death of a spouse, divorce and marital separation rank as the most stressful life experiences that a person can have, according to the Holmes and Rahe Stress Scale.
 Experience has taught us that divorce cases take many forms, and reducing the stress inherent in divorce means being able to successfully navigate each road.
-Some cases are mediated or negotiated from beginning to end, while others require some aspect to be litigated.
-We are tough negotiators when necessary to achieve your objectives, and we are ready to litigate any issue that requires court resolution.Child Custody and Visitation
+Going through a divorce can make your feel powerless, and you may not realize that you have a wide range of options to choose from in terms of how you go about resolving your family transition.
+Generally speaking, you can choose to mediate your divorce, proceed using a Collaborative Divorce, or can litigate your divorce.
+Our office encourages our clients to vest the decision-making power in themselves whenever possible, using mediation.

 “Liat is a person that you definitely want on your side.
 It is always comforting to know that you have a person who genuinely cares about the outcome of your situation, who is there if you need questions answered, and who can reassure you during those anxiety provoking moments.
 Dealing with a legal matter can be a scary venture for those of us unfamiliar with how it all works, and Liat guided me through rough waters with the utmost of professionalism and compassion.”-L.P.